D5090, 5090, 24090

 A quick shot of the unfortunate D5090 at Rugeley on August 5th 1967.
 Its not too obvious in this view but D5090 still retains its curved roof mounted water filler cover seven years after D5090 was put into traffic.
 In general these filler covers were quickly removed, this must be some sort of record for a Class 24 to retain this fitting.
 It must be assumed that this was removed at Derby Works when accident repairs were completed.

-5090 was taken out of service and moved to Derby Works where it was officially placed in store during August.
-Fortunately for this machine and a number of others, a collision at Chester involving five Class 24's and a shortage of locomotives on the Eastern Region led to all but one of the stored Class 24's being reinstated during 1969.
+Due to a downturn in traffic 5090 was taken out of service and moved to Derby Works where it was officially placed in store during August.
+Fortunately for this machine and a number of others, a collision at Chester involving five Class 24s and a shortage of locomotives on the Eastern Region led to all but one of the stored Class 24s being reinstated during 1969.

 Holbeck would eventually become the new home for 5090 during November, although it would not be released from Derby Works until January 1970.
-Interestingly during its repair at Derby 5090 retained its green livery, whilst other recently reinstated examples, such as pioneer 5000 received corporate blue & yellow.
+Interestingly during its repair at Derby 5090 retained its green livery, whilst other recently reinstated examples, such as Class 24 pioneer No.5000 received corporate blue & yellow.

 Photograph courtesy Andy Parr.